BitcoinDesign/Guide/guide/principles/principles.md

 There are no background checks, credit checks, or gatekeepers to Bitcoin.
 A Kenyan farmer has the same access to Bitcoin as a Wall Street trader.

 And while Bitcoin is already widely used by a large number of people, it pales in comparison with the billions that will use it in the future.
-Without dumbing down or reducing the possibilities we need to design products that are prepared for people that are new to Bitcoin.
-This means using plain and ordinary language, explaining things in the context where they are needed, not overwhelming people with technical detail, and more.
+We need to design products that are prepared for people new to Bitcoin, without reducing the possibilities.
+This means using plain and familiar language, explaining things in the context where they are needed, not overwhelming people with technical detail, and more.

 *Provide equal and direct access to the Bitcoin network, without middlemen and exclusive requirements.* <br>
 *Design Bitcoin products that are usable by the widest range of people possible.*